Elizabeth Barton: Holy Maid of Kent

 Cleared of any wrongdoing by the Church Authorities she was carried from the Chapel at Court-le-Street where the investigation had been carried out in triumph by a crowd of admirers who had gathered to hear the verdict.
 She had spoken with God and been miraculously cured, or so it seemed.

 A fit and healthy Elizabeth now became a nun at the Benedictine Convent of St Sepulchre’s, but here her trances, visions and revelations only seemed to intensify as a result her fame quickly spread the length and breadth of the country.
 But though her messages remained theologically sound these were dangerous times.

 A profound change was about to take place in English religious thinking and to speak on such matters no longer just imperilled one’s soul but also one’s life.
 Even so it appears that she may have been left alone had her messages not impinged upon the realm of politics.

-By 1528 she had become somewhat of a Tudor celebrity and such was her fame that she was invited to a private meeting with the Chancellor, Cardinal Thomas Wolsey.
+By 1528 she had become a Tudor celebrity, and such was her fame that she was invited to a private meeting with the Chancellor, Cardinal Thomas Wolsey.
 He was so impressed with this simple, plain-speaking woman of little formal education that he was to arrange two private meetings for her with the King himself, and it was at one of these meetings that everything would change for Elizabeth.

 In January 1528, Henry VIII announced his intention to divorce his wife, the widely respected Katherine of Aragon to marry the notorious courtesan, Anne Boleyn.